GrosSlava/gaml-c/Documentation/LanguageStandard/6-Classes/02-Struct.md

 ## Structure features

-- Structure can't be inhereted from any class
+1. Structure can't be inhereted from any class
-- Structure located on the stack
+2. Structure located on the stack
-- Passing structure to function as `const` can be optimized by passing by pointer
+3. Passing structure to function as `const` can be optimized by passing by pointer
+4. Structure methods can't have modifiers: virtual, override, abstract, final